vishisth29/store_work/README.md

 #### Running Instruction->
 1)run the make make file->
-        in the CMD run the command ->make
+        In the CMD run the command ->make
-        and then run the program java store
+        And then run the program java store

 2)Use the Dockerfile->
-                                    run the command -> docker build -t store-example .
+                                    Run the command -> docker build -t store-example .
                                     After the build complets
-                                    run the command -> docker images and look for the name with store-example Finally run the command -> docker run First three char of the image id
+                                    Run the command -> docker images and look for the name with store-example Finally run the command -> docker run First three char of the image id